jedwards1211/npm-fetch-changelog/README.md

 (which work way better for a tool like this than changelog files, so please use GitHub releases!)

+# GitHub token

+GitHub heavily rate limits public API requests, but allows more throughput for authenticated requests.
+If you set the `GH_TOKEN` environment variable to a personal access token, `what-broke` will use it when requesting GitHub releases.

 # CLI

 ```